 Amazon AppFlow is a fully managed integration service provided by AWS, designed to securely transfer data between AWS services and SaaS (Software as a Service) applications.
 This section explores the capabilities of Amazon AppFlow, its use cases, and considerations for implementing seamless data transfers.

 Key features of Amazon AppFlow

+The following are the key features of Amazon AppFlow: